dawid-kozlowski/cleeng-task/README.md

 ### Prerequisites

-This project uses [Bun](https://bun.sh) as the package manager and runtime.
+This project uses [Bun](https://bun.sh) as the package manager.
 If you don't have Bun installed, you can install it with:

 ```bash
 # macOS, Linux, and WSL